DigitalSlideArchive/dsa_girder_webix_base_viewer/README.md

 ----------------------------
 The following plugins are currenty included in the base DSA:

-* Annotations

-This plugin uses GeoJS to draw annotations on the slide, allows to change opacity, color and stroke for each annotation and delete annotations.
+* **Annotations**: This plugin uses GeoJS to draw annotations on the slide, allows to change opacity, color and stroke for each annotation and delete annotations.

 * Aperio